In their Reception Year, as part of the Early Years Foundation Stage (EYFS), children work towards the 17 Early Learning Goals listed below.

 Celebration Assembly: Held on Fridays (from the beginning of term 2), this is an opportunity for children to share their successes with the rest of the school.
 Please send in any certificates, medals or trophies your child may have earned taking part in out-of-school activities.

-Show and Tell: The weekly letter will be sent home in book bags at the start of each week.
-It may contain suggestions for ‘Show and Tell’.
-Children will be invited to bring in items that support their learning on any day of the week, and these will be shared at snack time.
+Show and Tell: The weekly newsletter will be sent home in book bags at the start of each week and will contain a timetable for ‘Show and Tell’.
+Children will be invited to bring in items that support their learning on any day of the week, and these will be shared during snack time.

 Packed Lunch: It is school policy that there should be no nut products in packed lunches, for example ‘Nutella’ or some cereal bars.

-Snack: Free fruit is supplied by KCC to all children in KS1 and will be offered to children at snack-time (10am).
+Snack: Free fruit is supplied by KCC to all children in EYFS and KS1 and will be offered to children at snack-time (10:15am).